somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 ---
 ## The DOS Era (Taylor’s Version)

 I was around 6 when my parents gifted me my first PC, the [Schneider Euro AT](https://en.wikipedia.org/wiki/Schneider_Euro_PC).
 They paid 50,000 drachmas, around ~$400 in today’s money, for the PC and a CRT monitor.
-I don't remember a lot from those years, but I remember not being able to tear myself away from the machine that would shape my entire life.
+I was lost in its electronic glow (likely radiation emitted by the CRT monitor) and my  fingers could not stop exploring a machine that would end up charting the course of my entire life.

 ## The 4.77MHz Awakening